dlhamilton/AI-DermDiagnosis/README.md

 ## User Stories

+The user stories have been mapped to which Business Requirement they solve.

 [View Project](https://github.com/users/dlhamilton/projects/)

 ### Must Have User Stories

-- [#1](https://github.com/dlhamilton/AI-DermDiagnosis/issues/1) As a data scientist, I must create a machine learning model that can differentiate between benign and malignant skin lesions, so that the system can provide accurate diagnoses.
+- [#1](https://github.com/dlhamilton/AI-DermDiagnosis/issues/1) As a data scientist, I must create a machine learning model that can differentiate between different types of skin lesions, so that the system can provide accurate diagnoses.
+(Business Requirement 1)
-- [#2](https://github.com/dlhamilton/AI-DermDiagnosis/issues/2) As a user, I need a web application where I can upload an image of a skin lesion and receive an instant predition, so I can assess the urgency of medical consultation.
+- [#2](https://github.com/dlhamilton/AI-DermDiagnosis/issues/2) As a user, I need a web application where I can upload an image of a skin lesion and receive an instant predition, so I can assess the urgency of medical consultation.(Business Requirement 3 and 4)
 - [#3](https://github.com/dlhamilton/AI-DermDiagnosis/issues/3) As a user, I need the system to provide a confidence level with each prediction, so I can understand how certain the model is about its diagnosis.
+(Business Requirement 2)
 - [#4](https://github.com/dlhamilton/AI-DermDiagnosis/issues/4) As a healthcare professional, I need the AI model to recommend immediate medical consultation if a skin lesion is predicted as malignant with high confidence, so I can expedite the treatment process.
+(Business Requirement 2)

 ### Should Have User Stories

-- [#5](https://github.com/dlhamilton/AI-DermDiagnosis/issues/5) As a data scientist, I should implement a clustering algorithm to identify common characteristics associated with benign or malignant conditions, to improve the machine learning model's understanding and prediction accuracy.
+- [#5](https://github.com/dlhamilton/AI-DermDiagnosis/issues/5) As a data scientist, I should implement a clustering algorithm to identify common characteristics associated with benign or malignant conditions, to improve the machine learning model's understanding and prediction accuracy.(Business Requirement 5 and 6)
-- [#6](https://github.com/dlhamilton/AI-DermDiagnosis/issues/6) As a user, I should receive information about the associated cluster when I upload an image, so I can learn more about the nature of the skin lesion.
+- [#6](https://github.com/dlhamilton/AI-DermDiagnosis/issues/6) As a user, I should receive information about the associated lesion type when I upload an image, so I can learn more about the nature of the skin lesion.
+(Business Requirement 5 and 6)

 ### Could Have User Stories

-- [#7](https://github.com/dlhamilton/AI-DermDiagnosis/issues/7) As a user, I could have access to a database of example skin lesion images within the app, so I can compare my skin lesion with others.
+- [#7](https://github.com/dlhamilton/AI-DermDiagnosis/issues/7) As a user, I could have access to a example skin lesion images within the app, so I can compare my skin lesion with others.(Business Requirement 7)
-- [#8](https://github.com/dlhamilton/AI-DermDiagnosis/issues/8) As a healthcare professional, I could have access to the details of the machine learning model's prediction process, so I can better understand how the AI system reached its conclusion.
+- [#8](https://github.com/dlhamilton/AI-DermDiagnosis/issues/8) As a healthcare professional, I could have access to the details of the machine learning model's prediction process, so I can better understand how the AI system reached its conclusion.(Business Requirement 6)

 ### Won't Have this Time User Stories